MrNaifpp/flutter-assignment-/README.md

 -> to Show the your coding skills and capability of adjusting to the technical environment  such as dealing with network calls , state management , coding structure ,ext.

-hope you mintain clean and maintainable code.
+looking to deliver a clean and maintainable code.

 # Assignment Task: